apigee/ansible-opdk-accelerator/README.md

 # Apigee OPDK Ansible Setup Playbook
 The purpose of this project is to help configure Ansible for the use of [Apigee OPDK roles](https://github.com/carlosfrias/apigee-opdk-playbook-samples).
-The Apigee OPDK roles follow conventions in the naming of files and where those files are located.
-This project sets up those locations and performs the git clone to setup your environment with the templates that should be customized for your use.
+Conventions have been used regarding the placement of files and the names of inventory groups.
+The placement of files is described below as are the names of inventory groups.
+The playbooks rely on these conventions.
+These conventions have reduced the installation of the Edge platform to updating attributes in property files and the judicious use of tags around the points of installation failure.
+The playbooks make use of tags so that functionality can be targeted as needed.
+Finally, take note that templates are provided to guide how you should update your inventory and to generate the required response files from the updated inventory.

 # Quick Installation
 Please note that this installation framework uses Ansible.
 Please install Ansible 4.x prior to cloning